Italian Food

-Italian food.
-Most Americans who've never been out of the country don't know it.
+What is Italian food?
+Most Americans who've never been out of the country don't know.
 Just about everyone thinks they do.
 You do not get Italian cuisine at the Olive Garden, or anywhere there is a fetid hint of garlic powder.
 In fact, garlic and oregano, the icons of American Italian food, are very lightly used in most Italian cooking.

 That said, there's really no such thing as Italian food.
 Italy, after all, is a fairly young country.
 The Italian regions, however, are a whole other thing.
 They've been regions for a long time and have been ruled by lots of rich and powerful people, many from other parts of the globe.